liamarguedas/liamarguedas/README.md

-👋 Olá!
-Meu nome é Liam Arguedas.
+👋 Hey!
+My name is Liam Arguedas.

-👀 Sou Cientista de Dados com interesse em Estatística, Machine Learning, Séries Temporais, Finanças, Forecasting, Automação, Otimização de processos e Programação Funcional.
+👀 I am a Data Scientist with an interest in Statistics, Machine Learning, Time Series, Finance, Forecasting, Automation, Process Optimization and Functional Programming.

-🌱 Atualmente, estou desenvolvendo aplicações de Processamento de Linguagem Natural, Forecasting de Séries Temporais e Business Analytics.
+🌱 I am currently developing NLP, Time Series Forecasting and BI/BA applications.

-📫 Você pode entrar em contato comigo em: https://www.linkedin.com/in/liamarguedas/
+📫 You can contact me at: https://www.linkedin.com/in/liamarguedas/